raphaelflash/fluid-calendar/README.md

-# Fluid Calendar
+# FluidCalendar

 An open-source alternative to Motion, designed for intelligent task scheduling and calendar management.
-Fluid Calendar helps you stay on top of your tasks with smart scheduling capabilities, calendar integration, and customizable workflows.
+FluidCalendar helps you stay on top of your tasks with smart scheduling capabilities, calendar integration, and customizable workflows.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About

-Fluid Calendar is built for people who want full control over their scheduling workflow.
+FluidCalendar is built for people who want full control over their scheduling workflow.
 It combines the power of automatic task scheduling with the flexibility of open-source software.
 Read more about the journey and motivation in [Part 1 of my blog series](https://medium.com/front-end-weekly/fluid-calendar-an-open-source-alternative-to-motion-part-1-7a5b52bf219d).

 ![Snagit 2024 2025-02-16 12 33 23](https://github.com/user-attachments/assets/515381e9-b961-475d-a272-d454ecca59cb)